weblinc/linc/README.md

     });
   });

-  // Runs all unscoped widgets -- just 'validation' in this case, with
+  // Runs all unscoped widgets -- just 'validation' and 'selectParent' in
-  // default scope of the #content element
+  // this case, with default scope of the #content element Linc.run();
-  Linc.run();

   // Runs all unscoped and widgets in the namespace 'account' --
-  // both 'register' and 'validation' functions are executed with 'document' as context Linc.run({ context: document, namespace: 'account' } );
+  // both 'register' and 'validation' functions are executed, since
+  // 'selectParent' is only called once, with 'document' as context Linc.run({ context: document, namespace: 'account' } );
 ```